Skip to main content

 sudo reboot

-Note: Optionaly a firewall should be configuerd on the host (or among the host) to allow only the relevant traffic.
+Optionally a firewall should be configured on the host (or among the host) to allow only the relevant traffic.
 Minimal configuration is to allow the HTTP port 80 and HTTPS port 443 (along with the SSH port 22 from legitimate origins) through this firewall.

 3) Portainer install with lets encrypt and traefik